pldiiw/1arc/README.md

-To comment our code and make it useful, we've used [JSDoc], enabling us to produce a beautiful technical documentation/API reference that is guaranteed to be updated as it is tighly coupled with the code.
+To comment our code and make it useful, we've used [JSDoc], enabling us to produce a beautiful technical documentation/API reference that is guaranteed to be up to date as it is tighly coupled with the code.

 Also to make the code consistent, we've agreed to follow the [Semistandard] style guide.
 Having a tool that can automatically format the code for us is a